ebjarstal/Quaternion-Engine/README.md

 This is a work in progress.
+I'm trying to make a very basic 3D engine from scratch, using only SDL3 to open a window and be able to draw pixels on the screen.
+Not sure if I'll ever add textures.

 Special thanks to the creators of the following resources.
 I studied them in order to work on this project: